Search

 Professional Anastasiya Rubashevsky & Pre-Teen Gold Dancer Laila Rubashevsky delighted the crowd – 2022 Nationals.

-In 2023, be the person who encourages the young person who looks like a whirling dervish; be the parent who teaches a daughter or son to dance; be Colonel Pat who drags a newbie onto the dance floor; be the patient professional who welcomes the new dancers into his studio; be the adjudicator who encourages the competitors; be the competitor who says, “Hey, have you ever tried USA Dance?”
+In 2023, be the person who encourages the young person who looks like a whirling dervish; be the parent who teaches a daughter or son to dance; be Colonel Pat who drags a newbie onto the dance floor; be the patient professional who welcomes the new dancers into his studio; be the adjudicator who encourages the competitors; be the competitor who says, “Hey, have you ever tried Ballroom Dancing?”
 And, be the friend who says, “We’ve missed you.
 Come dance with us!”
 After all, ’tis the season of memories.

 American Dancer wishes all members — past, present, and future — a very Happy and Healthy New Year.
 See you on the Dance Floor!!!!